Be sure to check out the Gallery page to see more pictures of pack rats in vehicles.

 Best Bets To Prevent Pack Rats From Attacking Your Vehicle

-• A rat-proof garage.
+• A Rat-Proof Garage.
 A pack rat only needs an opening the size of a nickel to enter a garage.
 They are excellent climbers and can enter high or low.
 A poorly sealed garage is worse than parking outside, since rats are attracted to an area they can enter, but larger predators cannot.

 Once Rats Have Been In Your Vehicle

 You can park a vehicle outside for years without a problem, but once rats get into a vehicle, there may be constant reoccurring attacks.
 Pack rats naturally reuse the same nesting sites generation after generation.
 The rat “marks” your vehicle with a scent, the same way a dog “marks” its territory.
 This scent will attract other rats to your vehicle.
-If rats have been in the vehicle, a thorough cleaning is required.

 • Soak all urine stains with a 50% solution of pine oil (Pin-Sol®) and then use a high-pressure hose to clean everything off.
 Pay close attention to hard-to-reach areas.
 You may need to remove the battery to clean behind and underneath.